jrx/vault-k8s-ns-tf/README.md

 ## Scenario

-The scenario is very loosely based on the HashiCorp Customer Success organisational/LOB structure, within which there are two teams- Customer Success Architecture (CSA) and Customer Success Management (CSM).
+The scenario is very loosely based on the HashiCorp Customer Success organisational/LOB structure, within which there are two teams- Customer Success Architecture (sa) and Customer Success Management (se).

 A Kubernetes cluster (for the purposes of this demo, a local Minikube deployment) is aligned to each LOB and shared across multiple teams.
-Three applications, colinapp, lewisapp and janapp, are managed by the CSA team and deployed on the cluster.
+Three applications, janapp, saraapp and janapp, are managed by the sa team and deployed on the cluster.
 Secrets need to be accessed by the applications in the following situations:

-* The secret at `customer-success/secret/customer-success-secret` should be accessible by any app that is a member of the customer-success LOB.
+* The secret at `sea/secret/sea-secret` should be accessible by any app that is a member of the sea LOB.
-* The secret at `customer-success/secret/csa/secret/csa-team-secret` should only be accessible by any app that is a member of the customer-success team.
+* The secret at `sea/secret/sa/secret/sa-team-secret` should only be accessible by any app that is a member of the sea team.
-* The secret at `customer-success/secret/csa/secret/csa-app-secrets/{appname}-app-secret` should only be accessible by that given app.
+* The secret at `sea/secret/sa/secret/sa-app-secrets/{appname}-app-secret` should only be accessible by that given app.

 ### Architecture